thoughtbot/paperclip/README.md

 attachment-specific `before_<attachment>_post_process` and
 `after_<attachment>_post_process`.
 The callbacks are intended to be as close to normal ActiveRecord callbacks as possible, so if you return false (specifically
-\- returning nil is not the same) in a before\_ filter, the post processing step will halt.
-Returning false in an after\_ filter will not halt anything, but you can access the model and the attachment if necessary.
+\- returning nil is not the same) in a `before_filter`, the post processing step will halt.
+Returning false in an `after_filter will not halt anything, but you can access the model and the attachment if necessary.

 _NOTE: Post processing will not even *start* if the attachment is not valid